stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

             sayHi `shouldBe` "Hello Golden Testers"
 ```

 So, in a nutshell we are comparing the output of the function with a string that is stored inside the code of our test.
-We can take a different approach and store this output in a separate file.
-This approach is known as golden testing and the file in which we store the output takes the name of "golden file".
+We can take a different approach and store this expected output in a separate file.
+This approach is known as golden testing and the file in which we store the expected output takes the name of "golden file".

 So, now we know what golden testing is, but if unit tests and golden tests are so similar, why don't we just keep up with unit tests right?